No Space? No Problem! — Organizers Share 5 Simple Ways to Store Clothes Without a Dresser

 (Image credit: IKEA)

+Are you torn between hanging vs folding clothes?
+Well, in this case — hanging is probably the better solution.
 A rolling clothing rack is a good solution for those wondering how to store clothes without a dresser in their space.
-They are a bit like a standalone clothing rail but with additional space perfect to store your shoes or bags.
-It has a shelf or two at the bottom for additional space and the style of these racks vary, with some models providing you with two rails to hang clothing items up on instead of one.
+They are a bit like a standalone clothing rail but with additional space perfect for shoes or bags.
+They have a shelf or two at the bottom for additional space, and the style of these racks vary, with some models providing you with two rails to hang clothing items up on instead of one.

 Grace adds, "For these I recommend you buy higher quality ones, similar to what clothing stores use.
 Unfortunately, I've seen the poor quality ones not stand up well under the weight of clothes and fall over.
 But, if you have sturdy ones they are incredibly useful."